Haochenlucas/GamingSupervisor/README.md

 ## Dota2GSI

-Game state information, used to sync replay with overlay.
+Game state integration, used to sync replay with overlay.

 ## Dota2Parser